NCAR/micm/docs/source/user_guide/vectorized_matrix_solver.rst

   :language: cpp
   :lines: 14-18

-and the vectorized solver creation
+and then we pass these templates as the template arguments to the vectorized Rosenbrock solver

 .. literalinclude:: ../../../test/tutorial/test_vectorized_matrix_solver.cpp
   :language: cpp